oayman0/chat-app-react-firebase/README.md

 - **Last Seen Feature**: Users can see when others were last online.
 - **Responsive Design**: The app works across different screen sizes (mobile, tablet, desktop).

-## Screenshots

-## Live Demo

-A live version of the app will be available at  [https://chat-app-react-firebase-eight.vercel.app/](https://chat-app-react-firebase-eight.vercel.app/)
 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.